luisddm/gulp-examples/README.md

 Will allow us to **pipe together smaller single-purpose plugins or applications** into a pipechain.
 This is what gives us full control of the order in which we would need to process our files.

+### The dest() method

+`.dest(string)`

+Sets the **output destination of our processed file**.
+Most often, this will be used to output our data into a distribution directory.

+This distribution directory will be usually called `dist` and it will contain all the production code, ready to be deployed to a web server so it can be executed in a browser.
+It could also be distributed as a library or a plugin to use within another project.

+Note that this code should not be uploaded to any repository, since it will be generated automatically from `src` using gulp.

 ## Writing a task

 Now we are ready to start writing our own tasks and move on to the examples.
+This is how our tasks will appear in our `gulpfile.js`:

 - ES5